ionos-spectre/spectre-core/README.md

 [![Gem Version](https://badge.fury.io/rb/spectre-core.svg)](https://badge.fury.io/rb/spectre-core)

-Spectre is a DSL and tool set for test automation.
+Spectre is a DSL and commandline tool for test automation.

 It is written in [Ruby](https://www.ruby-lang.org/de/) and inspired by the Unit-Test framework [rspec](https://rspec.info/).

+## Philosophy

+> Code is documentation

+The framework is designed for non-developers and to provide easy to read tests.
+When writing and reading tests, you should immediatlely understand what is going on.
+This helps to debug test subjects and to better understand what and how it is tested.

 ## External Modules